Trip Tips: Reading between the lines in Venice

 These days, drinkers must contend with tourists lining up to photograph the cafe.
 Powell described something similar when he wrote of crowds in the square moving "rhythmically backwards and forwards like the huge chorus of an opera".

-So if you want something cheaper and more secluded, the trick seems to be to find neighborhood places.
+So if you want something cheaper and more secluded, the trick seems to be to find neighbourhood places.

 These need not be far away.
 Well worth a visit are Do Mori and All'Arco, tiny bars near the Rialto that also serve cicchetti, small open sandwiches with fish or seafood, excellent with a glass of chilled, white Friuli wine.
 Cheaper than Florian's, but none the worse for that.